Higher Dimensional Elliptic Fibrations and Zariski Decompositions: Non negative Kodaira dimension, minimal models, Zariski decomposition and the canonical bundle formula

 There exists a birationally equivalent fibration $\bar{\pi}: \bar{X} \rightarrow \bar{B}$ such that \begin{itemize} \item $\bar{B}$ is normal and $\mathbb{Q}$-factorial. \item There exists a effective divisor $\bar{\Lambda}$ on $\bar{B}$ such that $(\bar{B}, \bar{\Lambda})$ is a klt pair. \item $\bar{X}$ has at worst terminal singularities. \item $K_{\bar{X}} \equiv_{\mathbb{Q}} \bar{\pi}^*(K_{\bar{B}} + \bar{\Lambda})$ \item $K_{\bar{X}}$ is nef \end{itemize} \end{theorem}

-\begin{proof} Assumption (1) or (2) ensures the existence of a minimal model for $(B,\Lambda)$.
-The argument for existence of minimal model from assumption (2) follows from \cite[Thm.
+\begin{proof} Assumption (2) ensures the existence of a minimal model for $(B,\Lambda)$ \cite[Thm.
 1]{HaconMoraga}.
-Thus, let $(\bar{B},\bar{\Lambda})$ be a minimal model as in Theorem \ref{NewFZ}.
+Let $(\bar{B},\bar{\Lambda})$ be a minimal model as in Theorem \ref{NewFZ}.
 We have the following diagram: { } and the following Fujita-Zariski decomposition of the canonical divisor of $K_X$:

 We apply Theorem \ref{RelMM} to the relative MMP with respect to $\epsilon: X \rightarrow \bar{B}$:

 To apply Theorem \ref{RelMM} we want to show that no component of the effective divisor $\tilde{\pi}^*\Gamma + E - G$ is a pullback of some $\mathbb{Q}$-divisor on $\bar{B}$.